 According to the Bureau of Labor Statistics:

-This guide is designed to support the research and learning needs of the medical informatics program.
+This guide is designed to support the research and learning needs of the art and graphic design programs.
 Here, you'll find resources for:

 - selecting and evaluating sources

 - constructing research questions

 - finding sources in Charger Search, databases, online sources, and statistics

 If you have suggestions for other resources, please let us know!